 How much do households in Arkansas spend on rent?

 About $846 per month, or 28.6% of their income, in 2022.
-This figure is derived by comparing the median rent to the median monthly income for renting households.
+This is measured by comparing median rent and median monthly income for renting households.

 Showing data for